 Our search identified five studies using Direct Instruction spelling and writing programs (See Table 4 on pg.
 23).
-The participants in four studies were students with learning disabilities whose ages ranged from eight to 11 years.
-Two other studies included students with learning disabilities, behavior disorders, and traumatic brain injuries.
+The participants in four studies were students with learning disabilities whose age ranged from eight to 11 years.
+Two studies, in addition to students with learning disabilities, included students with behavior disorders and traumatic brain injuries.
 One study identified participants as special education resource room students in grades three through five.